Sh1v4nk/NumGuess/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request with any changes.
-Please follow these steps:
+Submit your changes via a pull request.
+Please follow these steps :

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.